BJCF(LOCAL) - SUPERINTENDENT: NONRENEWAL

 Notice of Proposed Nonrenewal

 If the Board determines that the Superintendent's contract should be considered for nonrenewal, the Board shall deliver to the Superintendent written notice of the proposed nonrenewal in accordance with law.
-The Board shall also decide whether any requested hearing shall be conducted by the Board or by an independent hearing examiner.

 Request for Hearing